L. Sarhan has a B.A. in English and creative writing. She is currently working on an M.A. in English and creative writing.

 Proper nouns name a specific name of a person, place, thing, or idea.
-All proper nouns are capitalized because it specifying the name of something or someone.
+All proper nouns are capitalized because they specify the name of something or someone.
 Examples of proper nouns include Mr. Scott, Sophie Johnson, Iraq, Ohio, Cairo, and Charlotte’s Web.

-For every proper noun there is always a common noun that coincides with it.
+For every proper noun, there is always a common noun that coincides with it.
 However, not all common nouns have a proper noun equivalent.
 One common example of this is the word dust.
-Dust is a common noun but because there is no specific kind of dust there is not a proper nouns equivalent.
+Dust is a common noun, but because there is no specific kind of dust, there is no proper noun equivalent.

 Jamie bought a book.
-[Jamie is a proper noun because it is the name of a girl.]
+[Jamie is a proper noun because it is a girl's name.]

 Dubai is a beautiful city.
 [Dubai is a proper noun because it is the name of a city.]

 Common nouns name a type of person, place, thing, or idea.
-Because common nouns usually don’t name anything specific they are not capitalized unless it is at the start of a sentence.
-Common nouns are often subdivided as either countable or uncountable nouns and classified as either abstract nouns or concrete nouns.
-Examples of common nouns include woman, man, country, state, city, book, language.
+Because common nouns usually don’t name anything specific, they are not capitalized unless it is at the start of a sentence.
+Common nouns are often subdivided as countable or uncountable nouns and classified as abstract or concrete nouns.
+Examples of common nouns include woman, man, country, state, city, book, and language.

 The table is covered in dust.
 [The words table and dust are both common nouns.]